erwan-rozet/TextRPG/README.md

-Simple text RPG to work on things I'm learning with Python
+Work in progress of a simple text RPG to work on things I'm learning with Python